Brave mother hunted down 10 gang members involved in her daughter’s murder

 Unfortunately, on Mother’s Day 2017, Miriam was shot 12 times in front of her home.
 She died at the scene, but she left the world knowing she revenged her daughter.

-This mother’s heroic efforts were praised with a bronze plaque erected in her home city of San Fernando in her honor.
+The heroic efforts of this brave mother who hunted down the gang members who killed her daughter were praised with a bronze plaque erected in her home city of San Fernando in her honor.

 Monica Pop